A-Z of official information

 Long-term planning

-Our Long-term Plan sets out the priorities, projects and activities we’ll be focusing on over the next 30 years.
+Our Long-term Plan (LTP) sets out the priorities, projects and activities we’ll be focusing on over the next 30 years.

 M